ocupop/mapbox-locate/src/_sessions/built-with-mapbox-navigation-in-your-app.md

 ---
 layout: session
-title: Navigation in Your App in Under 5 Minutes
+title: Navigation in Your App
 summary: >-
-  The Mapbox Navigation SDK empowers developers to simply add point-to-point navigation to their app in a few lines of code.
-In this session, you'll learn how the Navigation SDK works, how Mapbox is developing Navigation, and how you can add it your app in just 5 minutes.
+  The Mapbox Navigation SDK empowers developers to simply add point to point navigation to their app in a few lines of code.
+This session will cover how the Navigation SDK works, how Mapbox is developing Navigation, and how you can add it your app in 5 minutes.
-track: '3'
-timeslot: d1_slot5
+timeslot: d1_slot1
-stage:
+stage: stage4
 speakers:
   - bobby-sudekum
   - pablo-guardiola